THIS CHRISTMAS, A KILLER TAKES FAMILY GAMES TO A MURDEROUS NEW LEVEL

 It's my pleasure to be hosting the blog tour for The Christmas Jigsaw Murders by Alexandra Benedict today.
 Many thanks to Simon & Schuster and Anne Cater from Random Things Tours for inviting me and for sending me a copy of the book.

-With its festive red and gold colour and a plot which is packed with seasonal touches, The Christmas Jigsaw Murders is the ideal stocking filler.
+With its festive red and gold coloured cover and a plot which is packed with seasonal touches, The Christmas Jigsaw Murders is the ideal stocking filler.
 It's perhaps ironic then that Edie O'Sullivan's feelings about Christmas are far from merry and bright.
 Her waspish temperament means she isn't a naturally warm character at any point in the year but this rather misanthropic octogenarian has more than one good reason to loathe anything to do with Christmas.

 Edie is a wonderful character; she doesn't suffer fools, speaks her mind and swears far more than anybody expects an 80-year-old to.
 However, beneath her irascibility is a woman who, despite suffering the most appalling tragedies, stepped up to become a mother to her great-nephew, Sean – now a detective inspector – and although haunted by her past, is resolute in searching for the answers to the deadly puzzle set for her.
 I loved that Alexandra Benedict acknowledges that age doesn't automatically convey a gentle wisdom on a person and she is allowed to be a complicated figure who continues to make mistakes and develop as the novel progresses.
 Her sharp, analytical mind means she is a celebrated cruciverbalist who constructs crosswords for national newspapers.
 She unwinds with jigsaws but the puzzle which is hand-delivered to her on the 1st December is like no challenge she has ever faced before and the stakes couldn't be higher.
 The puzzle pieces come together to form part of a crime scene and the message attached informs her that four or five people will be dead by midnight on Christmas Eve unless she can figure out the truth and stop the killer – who signs off as 'Rest in Pieces'.